-Kartell, bringing plastic home since 1949
+Kartell, bringing innovation home since 1949

-While the world swears off plastic, Kartell has found the right formula: to produce not only high quantities but also high-quality durable, recyclable, plastic design pieces.
+While the world swears off plastic, Kartell has found the right formula: to produce not only high quantities but also high-quality durable, recyclable, plastic design pieces

 A young chemical engineer had a dream: to turn a popular, disregarded material, used at the time for everything that wasn’t considered ‘noble’, into the quintessence of fashionable design.
 This is why Kartell was born.

 Giulio Castelli and his wife Anna Castelli Ferrieri wanted to produce light and cheap objects, intermediate solutions between technology and design.